 Just one bitcoin transaction takes an amount of power equal to what the average American household uses in a month.

-The total annualized carbon footprint of all bitcoin is 68.98 Mt CO2, or about the same as the country of Israel, while the annual electrical energy is 145.21 TWh, comparable to the power consumption of Ukraine, and the total annual electronic waste is 7.08 kt, or about the same as that of Luxembourg.
+The total annualized carbon footprint of all bitcoin back in 2022 was 68.98 Mt CO2, or about the same as the country of Israel, while the annual electrical energy was 145.21 TWh, comparable to the power consumption of Ukraine, and the total annual electronic waste was 7.08 kt, or about the same as that of Luxembourg.

 Switching to renewable energy can reduce carbon emissions while maintaining the same energy consumption.
 Lowering the amount of bitcoin mining through local regulation can also help, as China has shown: The country dropped from 75.5% of the power used for bitcoin mining globally in September 2019 to just 46% in April 2021.
 But even impressive measures have limits, and as bitcoin use grows, that environmental impact grows with it.